International Disaster and Risk Conference

 Organized and hosted by the Global Risk Forum The International Disaster and Risk Conference IDRC is a global gathering of experts for risk reduction, disaster management, and climate change adaptation.
 IDRCs are held as a biennial conference in Davos, Switzerland and complemented every other year with regional conferences hosted in different regions of the world and endorse the UNISDR Global Platform meetings (GP in 2007, 2009, 2011, 2013, and 2015).

 The IDRC conferences promote an integral risk management approach – across subject areas, professions, and sectors – encompassing scientific understanding with business, policy responses, the media and citizen participation.
 The IDRCs encourage stronger ties with adequate public–private partnership models and devising approaches for moving towards a more integrative way of thinking about disaster and risks.

 Additional conferences and workshops dealing with specific disaster and risk topics may be organized in Davos or elsewhere.
 The conferences and workshops aim to provide solutions for effective and efficient global disaster and risk management and climate change adaptation.
 These issues need the involvement of all stakeholders of the public and the private sector.

 Originally organized by the Swiss Federal Research Institute WSL, since 2007 IDRCs are organised by the Global Risk Forum GRF Davos.
-Patronage of IDRC include the Swiss Agency for Development and Cooperation SDC, UN organisations such as UNESCO, UN ISDR, UNDP, UNEP and ILO as well as the private sector like SWISS RE.
+Patronage of IDRC include the Swiss Agency for Development and Cooperation SDC, UN organisations such as UNESCO, UN ISDR, UNDP, UNEP and ILO as well as the private sector like Swiss Re.

 IDRC conferences and workshops contribute to harmonizing risk reduction and disaster management with climate change adaptation measures.
 The IDRC Conferences provide an ideal platform for assessment and dissemination activities, as well as for networking activities.

-The next IDRC conference will be held from 28 August to 1 September 2014 in Davos, Switzerland.